-- Make up a 50 ml syringe with 50 units of soluble human insulin in 49.5mls of 0.9% sodium chloride solution.
-This makes the concentration of insulin 1 unit per ml. - The initial crystalloid solution to be coadministered with the VRIII is 0.45% saline with 5% glucose and 0.15% KCI.
-This should be given via an infusion pump - Subsequently, the substrate solution to be used alongside the VRIII should be selected from: - 0.45% saline with 5% glucose and0.15% KCl, or - 0.45% saline with 5% glucose and0.3% KCI. - Selection should be based on serum electrolytes which must be measured daily - Very occasionally, the patient may develop hyponatraemia without overt signs of fluid or salt overload.
-In these rare circumstances it is acceptable to prescribe one of the following solutions as the substrate solution - 0.9% saline with 5% glucose and 0.15% KCI - o 0.9% saline with 5% glucose and 0.3% KCl. - The rate of fluid replacement must be set to deliver the hourly fluid requirements of the individual patient and should not be altered thereafter without senior advice - Some patients will require additional concurrent crystalloid (via a second infusion line).
+• Subsequently, the substrate solution to be used alongside the VRIII should be selected from:

+- 0.45% saline with 5% glucose and 0.15% KCl, or - 0.45% saline with 5% glucose and 0.3% KCl. - Selection should be based on serum electrolytes which must be measured daily. - Very occasionally, the patient may develop hyponatraemia without overt signs of fluid or salt overload.
+In these rare circumstances, it is acceptable to prescribe one of the following solutions as the substrate solution: - 0.9% saline with 5% glucose and 0.15% KCl, or - 0.9% saline with 5% glucose and 0.3% KCl. - The rate of fluid replacement must be set to deliver the hourly fluid requirements of the individual patient and should not be altered thereafter without senior advice. - Some patients will require additional concurrent crystalloid (via a second infusion line).